 The health care team will check your pulse (heart rate), blood pressure, and breathing during the procedure.

 The catheter is removed when the test is done.
-Pressure is placed on the area for 10 - 15 minutes to stop any bleeding.
+Pressure is placed on the area for 10 to 15 minutes to stop any bleeding.
 A bandage is then put on the wound.

 The arm or leg where the needle was placed should be kept straight for 6 hours after the procedure.
-You should avoid strenuous activity, such as heavy lifting, for 24 - 48 hours.
+You should avoid strenuous activity, such as heavy lifting, for 24 to 48 hours.

-You should not eat or drink anything for 6 - 8 hours before the test.
+You should not eat or drink anything for 6 to 8 hours before the test.

-You may be told to stop taking certain medications such as aspirin or other blood thinners for a short while before the test.
-Never stop taking any medicines unless told to do so by your health care provider.
+You may be told to stop taking certain medicines, such as aspirin or other blood thinners for a short while before the test.
+Never stop taking any medicines unless told to do so by your provider.

-Make sure your health care provider knows about all the medicines you take, including those bought without a prescription.
+Make sure your provider knows about all the medicines you take, including those you bought without a prescription.
 This includes herbs and supplements.

-Tell your health care provider if you:
+Tell your provider if you:

 The x-ray table is hard and cold.
 You may want to ask for a blanket or pillow.
 You may feel some stinging when the numbing medicine is injected.
 You may also feel some pressure as the catheter is moved.

 The dye can cause a feeling of warmth and flushing.
-This is normal and usually goes away in a few seconds.
+This is normal and most often goes away in a few seconds.

 You may have tenderness and bruising at the site of the catheter insertion after the test.
 Seek immediate medical help if you have:

-Your doctor may order this test if you have symptoms of a narrowed or blocked blood vessel in the arms, hands, legs, or feet.
+You may need this test if you have symptoms of a narrowed or blocked blood vessel in the arms, hands, legs, or feet.

 The test may also be done to diagnose:

-The x-ray shows normal structures for the age of the patient.
+The x-ray shows normal structures for your age.

-An abnormal result is common due to narrowing and hardening of the arteries in the arms or legs due to plaque build-up (hardening of the arteries) in the artery walls.
+An abnormal result is commonly due to narrowing and hardening of the arteries in the arms or legs from plaque buildup (hardening of the arteries) in the artery walls.